Looking for Something?

 Breakfast

-Here’s our advice to those that usually skip breakfast: don’t.
+Here's our advice to those that usually skip breakfast: don’t.
 Locals take the first meal of the day pretty serious around The Bend and there is an assortment of diners and breakfast spots to prove it.
-It doesn’t get much more local than the South Bend Farmers Market Café (open Tuesdays, Thursdays and Saturdays during spring), which sources many of its ingredients directly from the market.
+It doesn’t get much more local than the South Bend Farmers Market Café, which sources many of its ingredients directly from the market.

 Shop 'Til You Drop